mst-projects/solana-dex/README.md

-### Solana Dex CLIs are integrated, the info is compared and orders are made.
+### Solana Dex CLIs are integrated, the info is compared and orders can be made.